 What people don’t like is almost more important than what they do.

 Once I narrow down what the client is looking for, then I pull out my plant books and start my list.
-If people want more warm colors, I use things like Ninebark, Bee Balm, Rudbeckia and those bolder colors.
-If they want cool colors I like to use Nepeta, Geranium and Salvia.
-I usually have my long list and then work on the design with heights and bloom time, narrowing it down to a shorter list.
+If people want more warm colors, I use things like Ninebark, Bee Balm, Rudbeckia, and those bolder colors.
+If they want cool colors, I like to use Nepeta, Geranium, and Salvia.
+I usually have my long list and then work on the design with heights and bloom time, narrowing it down to a shorter list."

 Is there a certain formula you use to decide which varieties to use?

 “I’ve been doing this for 12 years so I kind of have my staples now.
-I know what’s going to work in certain places and every once in awhile I learn about a new plant and get really excited and it shows up in a lot of projects … color is such a big part of the garden and texture, the texture is really important too.
+I know what’s going to work in certain places and every once in a while I learn about a new plant and get really excited and it shows up in a lot of projects … color is such a big part of the garden and texture, the texture is really important too.
 Having different leaf sizes and shapes makes it interesting."

 What are your favorite plants to use in landscape design?

 I love Rudbeckia and Cranesbill Geranium just blooms and blooms and blooms.
 This summer I have been using a lot of Astilbe, the texture and foliage are so nice.
-I love the height, color and smell of Bugbane.
+I love the height, color, and smell of Bugbane (Black Cohosh).
 Nepeta is nice if you need a big impact in one little spot.
 I just fell in love with Butterfly Weed this year – I love the orange.
 I also really started playing with a lot of the different Heuchera (Coral Bells), some of those colors are just amazing.”